-Certification (1) or Certification (2) Select th ne appropriate responses in the appli cable Ce rtification: Certification (1): : Pursuant to 41 C.F.R. §60-1.7(b)(1), Previous Equal Employment Opportunity Performance Certification, as the Prospective Prime Contractor, I HEREBY CERTIFY THAT I: (a) (HAVE / HAVE NOT) developed and filed an Affirmative Action Program pursuant to 41C.F.R. §60-2 and/or 60-4; (b) (HAVE / HAVE NOT) participal opportunity clause; ipated in a previous contract or subcontract subject to the equal OR ne Equal Joint Reporting Committee, the Director of Office of Employment Opportunity Commission, all reports due Certification (2): (CLAIM / DO NOT CLAIM) exemption from the submission of the Standard Form 100 (EEO-1) due to the fact that it employs a total of less than fifty (50) employees under C.F.R. §60-1.7, or qualifies for an exempted status under 41 C.F.R. §60-1.5.
-I FURTHER CEIthis project.
-RTIFY that the above Certification will be m nade part of any Subcontract Agreement involved with Executed on , 20 Signed: Title: (Officer/PROPOSER) y: Address :
+Certification (1) or Certification (2) Select th ne appropriate responses in the appli cable Cei tification: Certification (1): : Pursuant to 41 C.F.R. §60-1.7(b)(1), Previous Equal Employment Opportunity Performance Certification, as the Prospective Prime Contractor, I HEREBY CERTIFY THAT I: (a) (HAVE / HAVE NOT) developed and filed an Affirmative Action Prog 41C.F.R. §60-2 and/or 60-4; (b) (HAVE / HAVE NOT) participated in a previous contract or subcontract subject to the equal opportunity clause; (c) (HAVE / HAVE NOT) filed with the Joint Reporting Committee, the Director of Or Federal Contract Compliance, or the Equal Employment Opportunity Commission, all repounder the applicable filing requirements, OR Certification (2): / DO NOT CLAIM) exemption from om the su than fifty we Prime Contractor submitting this Proposal, (CLAIM bmission of the Standard Form 100 (EEO-1) due to the (50) employees under C.F.R. §60-1.7, or qualifies for I FURTHER CEIthis project.
+RTIFY that the above Certification will be m nade part of any Subcontract Agreement involved with Executed on Signed: Title: (Officer/PROPOSER) Compan y: Address :